wonder-sk/qt3d-experiments/README.md

 when zoomed in).
 The idea is that we make sure to do model-view-projection (MVP) matrix calculation in double precision, and only then convert it to single precision floats that will be used on the GPU.

+# Logarithmic Depth

+This code demonstrates logarithmic depth buffer rendering technique.
+It is a way to increase the precision of the depth buffer when using large depth range (e.g. when creating a virtual globe).
+The idea is that the fragment shader sets depth of fragments to make a better use of the range [0..1] instead of keeping the depth value that came out from the projection matrix.